effector/eslint-plugin/rules/@typescript-no-watch/@typescript-no-watch.md

 Method `.watch` leads to imperative code.
 Try replacing it with operators (`forward`, `sample`, etc) or use the `target` parameter of the operators.

+> Caution!
+This rule only works on projects using TypeScript.

 ```ts
 const myFx = createEffect();
 const myEvent = createEvent();